-This practice is a huge boon in recent times, given the exponential rise of data that is passed back and forth over the net and the increased mobility that makes local data storage increasingly redundant.
+This practice is a huge boom in recent times, given the exponential rise of data that is passed back and forth over the net and the increased mobility that makes local data storage increasingly redundant.

 Let us consider a scenario, in which as a company executive, one of your responsibilities includes, equipping each and every employee with the right software and hardware to do their jobs.
 In this case, buying computers for them may not suffice, since what is also required is giving them the right software for each computer, and which in turn will require valid licenses to be issued.
-Consider doing this for each and every system present in the company individually, and you can understand what a back breaking task it will be.
+Consider doing this for each and every system present in the company individually, and you can understand what a back-breaking task it will be.

-Cloud Computing simplifies this entire process very easily.
+Cloud Computing simplifies this entire process very easy.
 It helps load a single application on the system, allowing workers to log onto a single internet provider, hosting all the programs needed by the employees.
-Remote access when considered in this example makes things so much more easier, and a possibility that only cloud computing can afford, whether for simple emails or even complex data analytics programs.
+Remote access when considered in this example makes things so much easier, and a possibility that only cloud computing can afford, whether for simple emails or even complex data analytics programs.

-All of us have probably used Cloud Computing in some form or the other; the most common one being email accounts using a web based email service such as Gmail or Yahoo.
+All of us have probably used Cloud Computing in some form or the other; the most common one being email accounts using a web-based email service such as Gmail or Yahoo.

 Given its nature and scope, Cloud Computing is only set to grow and become more complex in the coming years.